Surgery obstructions from Khovanov homology: Fillings, involutions and tangles

 Choose a regular fibre $\fibre\subset\partial M$.
 By a theorem of Heil, the Dehn filling $M(\fibre)$ must be a connect sum of lens spaces \cite{Heil1974}.
 Further, extending the strong inversion across the surgery torus gives a strong inversion on $M(\fibre)$, the quotient of which is $S^3$ (with branch set a connect sum of 2-bridge links \cite{HR1985}).
 As a result, $M/f\cong B^3$ as in the proof of Proposition \ref{prp:si}.

-Now suppose that $Y$ is Seifert fibered, with base orbifold $S^2(p,q,r)$.
-Removing a tubular neighbourhood of a singular fibre yields a knot manifold $M$ that is Seifert fibered with base orbifold $D^2(p,q)$.
+Now suppose that $Y$ is Seifert fibred, with base orbifold $S^2(p,q,r)$.
+Removing a tubular neighbourhood of a singular fibre yields a knot manifold $M$ that is Seifert fibred with base orbifold $D^2(p,q)$.
 Such an $M$ must be simple and strongly invertible. \end{proof}

 Two examples that will be particularly useful in the sequel are the twisted $I$-bundle over the Klein bottle (this is the unique manifold admitting a $D^2(2,2)$ Seifert structure) and the complement of the trefoil knot in $S^3$ (admitting a $D^2(2,3)$ Seifert structure; this is unique up to mirrors).